Documents, certificates, letters and notes available at British Embassy in Uruguay.

 This service is for customers who require a signed and stamped version of one of our standard letters.

 In a limited number of cases consular staff can write a statement of fact (‘preparing a certificate’) to help British nationals with various local authorities.
-The wording must be cleared with the Foreign and Commonwealth Office in London, which means these documents will take longer to prepare.
+The wording must be cleared with the Foreign, Commonwealth & Development Office in London, which means these documents will take longer to prepare.

 We can only provide this service if we have proof that the wording/content you require is correct and unambiguous.
 This service is provided at the discretion of consular staff and we can refuse to provide it.
 Please contact the consulate before making an appointment.